River Wye: conditions, closures and restrictions

 River conditions and restrictions and safety information for boaters on the Rivers Wye and Lugg.

-A number of blockages and fallen trees on the River Lugg have been reported to the Environment Agency following the autumn gales and storms in November/December 2013.
+A number of blockages and fallen trees on the River Lugg have been reported to the Environment Agency.
+These exist in the vicinity of Hope under Dinmore, Hampton Court and Bodenham.

 Canoeists please be aware that the Lugg should be navigated with caution due to the rural nature of the catchment.
 Blockages can quickly form in remote locations as the river levels and flows fluctuate.

 Safety on the River Wye

 The Wye is a fast flooding river, which can rise quickly after heavy rain.
 When in flood it’s best to keep off the river.

 We monitor water levels at all times and provide a recorded river levels service on 0906 619 7755 (see call charges).

 The River Wye is most dangerous when there are strong currents, high water levels or cold weather.
 Don’t take risks and never underestimate the power of the river.

 The river is tidal below Bigsweir Bridge, and can be very dangerous, particularly below Tintern.
 If you decide to use this stretch, leave Tintern not later than 1 hour after high water and travel straight through without stopping.
 High water at Tintern is 4 hours before Dover.

 - obey the River Wye navigation byelaws